Jean-Marthe-Adrien l'Hermite: Indian Ocean

-From February 1796, L'Hermite captained the frigate Vertu in a squadron led by Admiral Sercey, bound for île de France.
-He took part in a number of small actions, and was wounded in the action of 8 September 1796.
+From February 1796, L'Hermite captained the frigate Vertu in a squadron led by Admiral Pierre César Charles de Sercey, bound for Isle de France.
+He took part in a number of small actions, and was wounded in the action of 9 September 1796.
 In 1798, he took command of the 46-gun frigate Preneuse.
-He was tasked to ferry ambassadors sent by Tippu Sultan to Île de France to request help against the British.
-Spotting two Indiamen off Thalassery, L'Hermite decided to attack.
+He was tasked to ferry ambassadors sent by Tipu Sultan to Isle de France to request help against Britain.
+Spotting two British East Indiamen off Thalassery, L'Hermite decided to attack.
 He captured them after a one-hour fight, and in spite of a lightning striking Preneuses main mast.
 When they arrived at Surabaya, the crew of Preneuse mutinied when L'Hermite decided to send the captured flags to Admiral Sercey.
 Subsequently, five men were court-martialed, found guilty of mutiny, and executed by firing squad.

-L'Hermite then set out for a three-month patrol in the Chinese seas with Preneuse and Brûle-Gueule, under Don Álava.
-In 1799, upon their return to Mauritius, the ships were blockaded by a British squadron of three ships of the line, a frigate and a brig.
-The French took refuge in Rivière noire, sent seven guns ashore and kept the British at bay for three weeks, before the British squadron departed.

-On 4 September 1799, Preneuse engaged a British frigate squadron that she had approached in the fog and mistaken for merchant vessels, escaping after a furious fight that cost her 40 men.
+L'Hermite then set out for a three-month patrol in the Chinese seas with Preneuse and Brûle-Gueule with Ignacio María de Álava.
+In 1799, upon their return to Isle de France, the ships were blockaded by a British squadron of three ships of the line, a frigate and a brig.
+The French took refuge in Rivière Noire District and sent seven guns ashore; three weeks later, the British squadron departed.
+On 4 September, Preneuse engaged a British frigate squadron that she had approached in the fog and mistaken for merchant vessels, escaping after a furious fight that cost her 40 casualties.
 In October 1799, off Cape of Good Hope, Preneuse was spotted and chased by the 54-gun HMS Jupiter, which was cruising to intercept her.
 After a 22-hour chase, L'Hermite engaged Jupiter and managed to manoeuver into a favourable position from which he sent her a raking broadside at pistol range, forcing her to sail back to Cape Town to avoid boarding.
-His ship damaged and with 80 of his men killed of wounded, L'Hermite returned to Mauritius.
+His ship damaged and with 80 of his men killed or wounded, L'Hermite returned to Isle de France.